reglue4go/gh-pages/cryptography/README.md

 ## Configuration Methods

-The following methods are avaliable to all cryptographers.
-First you instantiate a cryptographer before calling the method.
+The following methods are available to all cryptographers.
+You can call each of these methods after instantiating the cryptographer.

 #### [SetAlgorithm](#configuration-methods)